-These are Tom Ersin’s two new books, a subseries of his history of the Trump presidency.
+(2022) These two books are carve-outs, a subseries of Ersin’s complete history of the Trump presidency.
 They comprise a record of the dysfunction and disruption most people were too busy to keep up with because they had a life.
 The gravity of the depravity got by them.
 And let’s face it: Many of us were fooled.
 Donald takes full advantage of the reality in that famous saying: Before the truth can get its Ivanka Brand Women’s Lory3 Ankle Booties zipped up, the lie is halfway around the world.

 Trumpism: Why Traditional Republicans Should Withdraw Support [2017-2021: A Primer] — This slim introductory volume is a succinct compilation, a detailed summary of the detriment and degeneration of an administration.